Sage222/SagePublicHomeAssistantSensorData/README.md

 # SagePublicHomeAssistantSensorData
 Expose some sensors to the internet publicly.
-(No auth required)  I wont go into Port Forwarding i assume you have already done this.
+(No auth required)  I wont go into Port Forwarding on your router i assume you have already done this.

 This allows you to then configure Google Gemini to obtain your sensor data via Gemini.